 - 1. Was either your mother or your father a South African citizen at the time you were born? - 2.
-Can you prove this with her or his Identity Document? - 3.
+Can you prove this with their Identity Document? - 3.
 Was either your mother or your father a permanent resident at the time you were born? - 4.
-Can you prove this with her or his Identity Document, or permanent residence permit, or immigration permit in her or his passport?
+Can you prove this with their Identity Document, permanent residence permit, or immigration permit in their passport?